brookefelsheim/bios-611-project/README.md

 **Run the Rshiny app**

+This project contains an interactive Rshiny app that plots CO2 emissions by year for a country of interest selected via a drop-down menu.
 To run the Rshiny app, first start an Rstudio server by following the above instructions.
 Then, run the following command in your Rstudio terminal to run the Rshiny app:
 ```
 PORT=8080 make shiny_app